Zak Crawley: Inconsistent international form in 2021 and 2022

 Crawley scored his second Test century during the first match of the West Indies tour, and his innings of 121 saw Viv Richards describe him as "a magnificent player".
 His performances in the other two matches of the series, however, led to critics questioning his shot selection, especially outside off stump, with the perception that he needed to address his tendency to be out playing an off drive, particularly when the ball is swinging.

 After being selected in the Test match squad for England's tour of Pakistan in late 2022―the side's first Test match tour of Pakistan since 2005― Crawley opened the batting in the first match of the series.
 He was one of four England batsmen to score a century in their first innings, and came close to becoming the first England player to score a century before lunch on the first day of a Test match.
 He scored rapidly on a "very flat pitch", making 122 runs and reaching his century in 86 balls, setting a record for the fastest century by an England Test opener.
 He scored a half-century in similar style in England's second innings and played in each of the remaining matches in the series.

+After being under pressure as a result of his lack of consistent runs, Crawley was selected in England's squad for the 2023 Ashes.
+He was England's top scorer during the series, scoring 480 runs at an average of over 50, including a score of 189 in the fourth Test.